hansontech/aiothings/README.md

 * AWS has [document](https://aws.amazon.com/cloudfront/custom-ssl-domains/) to guide how to complete the settings.
 * Among the two approaches of it, SNI Custom SSL is recommended.
+* For SNI Custom SSL, go through Amazon Certificate Manager (ACM) service to request AWS generate a certificate for your domain.
-* After the verification of the domain name ownership, the a certificate will be available to assign to the CloudFront distribution.
+* After the verification of the domain name ownership, the certificate will be available to select from the CloudFront setting.
+* In CloudFront, enter your domain name (www.abc.com) as CNAMEs field, and select the generated SSL Certificate.

 ## Tricks for debug online or local test